railnova/osrm-train-profile/README.md

 # License

-This repo is under the 2-Clause BSD License.
+This code is under the 2-Clause BSD License.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: